 Yogurt is a popular food item in many households.
 You can eat it on it’s own or use it as an ingredient in a lot of recipes.
 If you have chronic kidney disease, you may be wondering if you can continue to enjoy yogurt in your daily diet, and the answer to that is….probably, but with some caveats.
-Keep reading to learn more (including the best yogurt for kidney disease).
+Keep reading to see our top picks for kidney friendly yogurt and why they are a better choice for someone living with Chronic Kidney Disease.

 This post may contain affiliate links through which we may earn a small commission to help keep this website free.